material-motion/material-motion/concepts/runtimes.md

 - circleView: [FadeIn]
 - squareView: [Draggable], {"name1": Pinchable}

 Note that `Rotatable` is not listed.
-This is because we removed the named intention for "name2" in this Transaction.
+This is because we also removed the named intention for "name2" in this Transaction.

 The Runtime is now expected to fulfill the Plans.